Shawn1776/minions-project-5/README.md

 - Load the datasets into dataframes
 - Perform the preprocessing
 - Drop date, people_id, and act_id columns
+- Perform Logistic Regression for RFE.
+RFE uses the model accuracy to identify which attributes contribute the most to
+  predicting the target attribute.
 - Use a 4-fold cross validation to have 3-folds as the training set and 1-fold for the validation set
+- Apply Random Forest classification from Spark's MLlib with the following attributes

 Execution:
 ---------